The stored procedure

 modificationfield will hold the error.

-Only users that have the Read privilege on the database of the view can execute this procedure.
+Only users that have the Metadata privilege on the base view and Execute privilege on the data source can execute this procedure.
 This means, the following users can execute this procedure:

 - Administrators or administrators of this database.